Welcome to Edumir!

 • Properties of electric charge class 12 physics

 We have discussed almost everything on electric charges in another article (link is given in the related posts section at below).
 In this article, we are going to discuss the basic properties of an electric charge.
 This will be helpful for the students of class 10 and class 12.
-Contents in this article: What is electric charge?
-Properties of electric charge Quantization of electric charge Electronic Theory of Charge Law … Read more
+Contents in this article: What is an electric charge?
+Electric charge is a property of matter by virtue for which the … Read more

 For more articles, please go through the menu bar or the Categories at the right sidebar.